alexandermeade/msu-renderer-presentation/README.md

 f 5 1 2
 ```

-Looking at this we can pretty quickly see that each line starting with a `v` is gonna be some point in 3D space.
-Where as every `f` is gonna be some pairings of points to form a triangle.
+Looking at this, we can pretty quickly see that each line starting with a `v` is gonna be some point in 3D space.
+Whereas every `f` is gonna be some pairings of points to form a triangle.

-The way this cube gets subsected and rerendered back out in triangles looks like this with each triangle highlighted.
+The way this cube gets subsected and rerendered back out in triangles looks like this, with each triangle highlighted.

 <p align = "center">
   <img width="294" height="285" alt="image" src="https://github.com/user-attachments/assets/e27a2945-ff26-448c-961f-c15807859688" />